Eradicating Fatphobia, Embracing Radical Body Love

 Every day, Black women are told they’re too much and at the same time, due to the illogicality of anti-Blackness and misogynoir, not enough — from the way we talk to the way we dance and the way we look.
 Not a week goes by without our bodies being a topic of discussion.
 Whether it’s about the Brazilian butt lift (BBL) craze, or what Serena Williams wears or didn’t wear, or when rapper Yung Tate flaunts her tummy, or when Chloe Bailey is being shamed for being confident in her sensuality, or when Lizzo, well, breathes — in more ways than one, Black women’s bodies are consistently picked apart, and the message we receive is that we must desire smallness.

 But where did this come from?
 As a journalist, I wanted to dive head-first into research and find the answer.
 I started by reading Fearing The Black Body: The Racial Origins of Fatphobia by author and professor Sabrina Strings.
-In her book — which was the winner of the American Sociological Association’s 2020 Body and Embodiment Best Publication Award and an honourable mention of the organisation’s Sociology of Sex and Gender Distinguished Book Award — Strings details where our devotion to slimness originated.
+In her book — which was the winner of the American Sociological Association’s 2020 Body and Embodiment Best Publication Award and an honourable mention of the organization’s Sociology of Sex and Gender Distinguished Book Award — Strings details where our devotion to slimness originated.
 Based on her findings, within the last few hundred years, fat has been associated with laziness, gluttony, lack of discipline, lack of intelligence, barbarism, and even Blackness.
 In an 1896 Harper’s Bazaar article referenced by Strings, an anonymous author wrote: “Stoutness corpulence and surplusage of the flesh [are never desirable] except among African savages.”
 That may sound extreme, but people who are obese are less likely to be hired, are given inadequate medical care, and in some cases, they are paid less.
 That’s what systemic discrimination against fat people looks like.

-Strings also details the birth and trajectory of fatphobia from the European Renaissance to the present, breaking down how our fear of fat is deeply racialised.
+Strings also details the birth and trajectory of fatphobia from the European Renaissance to the present, breaking down how our fear of fat is deeply racialized.
 In the 16th century, full and round figures like the famous depictions of Venus were celebrated, but that changed with the rise of the transatlantic slave trade.
 By the 18th century, with more Africans being brought into Western Europe, and as the mixed-race population grew, Strings says it was no longer enough to maintain racial identity by skin colour; body type was a new way to differentiate between white and Black.
 Being slender was associated with higher intelligence and self-control.
 Thus, to maintain whiteness and white supremacy, one needed to be slim.

 Strings explores how art, scholarship, and literature were used as tools to perpetuate that Black people were overindulgent and over sexual which, in turn, justified Europeans kidnapping, raping, and enslaving Africans.
 Add to that the rise of Protestant religious views where gluttony is a sin, and slim becomes the zeitgeist for centuries to come.
 As Europeans flexed and solidified their power worldwide, thinness became the standard that still exists today, especially in the United States.
 This standard is what Strings calls “thinness as American exceptionalism.”
 Now, we’re bombarded with weight loss reality shows like The Biggest Loser, My 600-lb Life, and magazines promoting every kind of new workout and diet.
 And the messages aren’t always verbal — sometimes it’s in the size of seats in cars, buses, trains and planes — but the message of how much space you’re allowed to take up is still clear.
-Of course, white supremacy works in tandem with capitalism: The diet industry is worth billions.
+Of course, white supremacy works in tandem with capitalism: The diet industry is worth $71 billion dollars.

-Meanwhile, on social media, the curvy body type (large breasts, small waist, large posterior) that has been historically exoticised, fetishised, and commodified is now the ideal.
+Meanwhile, on social media, the curvy body type (large breasts, small waist, large posterior) that has been historically exoticized, fetishized, and commodified is now the ideal.
 The story of Saarjtie “Sarah” Baartman, or Hottentot Venus, is one of the most infamous examples of the exploitation of Black women’s bodies.
 During the 19th century, the South African Khoikhoi woman was taken on tour around Europe at freak shows for onlookers to gawk at her thick body.
 And though Black women have diverse body types, Baartman’s body type became what was described as “most correct and perfect specimen of her race.”
 Even today, sizeable breasts, a round butt, thick thighs, and a cinched waist seems to win the desirability olympics.
 There’s a plethora of hip hop, R&B, dancehall and afrobeat songs that emphasize the importance of a round and perky “bum bum” “batty”, “booty” or “bumpa.”

 Pop culture embracing curvy bodies hasn’t eradicated fatphobia.
 On the contrary, this curvaceous “ideal” has become another shape to which Black women’s bodies are pressured to conform.
 BBLs are becoming the most popular cosmetic procedure — and the most dangerous — and the medical establishment continues to perpetuate fatphobia.
 One way the medical industry does this is through the use of the body mass index (BMI).
-Created by a Belgian mathematician in the 1800s to measure body fat based on height and weight, BMI is used by medical professionals to categorise people in one of four categories including overweight and obese — categories with the negative connotation of poor health.
+Created by a Belgian mathematician in the 1800s to measure body fat based on height and weight, BMI is used by medical professionals to categorize people in one of four categories including overweight and obese — categories with the negative connotation of poor health.
 It does not take into account that Black women tend to have more muscle and bone density.
 In fact, studies show that Black women tend to be healthier at a heavier weight than white women.
 Yet, it's the white standard by which we’re all measured — literally white supremacy.

 Strings says to measure health more accurately, there should be a focus on access to healthy and fresh foods, environmental toxins — especially in Black communities — access to quality healthcare, and the elimination of racism, the stress of which induces many health problems for Black people.